vovkos/protolesshooks/README.rst

 Abstract
 --------

-The ``protolesshooks`` library provides a non-intrusive (non-trampoline) thunking technique capable of return address hijacking *without* the knowledge of target functions prototypes.
+The ``protolesshooks`` library provides a thunking engine with support for function exit hooks and SEH-x64 exception hooks which works *without* information about the *target functions prototypes*.

 This code is intended for use in the upcoming **API Spy** plugin for `IO Ninja <https://ioninja.com>`__; API Spy is going to be an advanced cross-platform alternative for ``ltrace``.